bänner

 Distribution of the courses over the four semesters (sample)

-Study Support Facilities
+Study Support and Student Services

 Academic Staff

-Daniele Monticelli is the Professor of Italian Studies and Semiotics.
+Daniele Monticelli is the professor of italian studies and semiotics.
 He has studied and researched in Italy, Germany, Estonia, the US and teaches subjects in contemporary Italian history, society and politics, philosophy of language, comparative literature and research seminars.

 His research is characterized by a wide and interdisciplinary range of interests which include the relations between translation and ideology particularly under totalitarian rule and censorship, semiotic theory and poststructuralism, the literary construction of affects, passions and cognition, contemporary critical theory with particular focus on the political thought of Agamben, Badiou and Rancière.
 He has authored literary and essayistic translations from Estonian into Italian and actively contributes to the cultural and political debate in the Estonian media and society.